Warning: May eliminate your entire backend team

 BEFORE AND AFTER UPJACK

 Convinced?
-Three files.
+One sentence.
 Zero boilerplate.
 Ship before standup.

 "I SPENT 10 YEARS WRITING CRUD.